Cytogence/rnaSQLite/README.md

 ./init_human_ref.pl my_rnaseq_data.db SequenceAssociationPathway3.5.txt protein-coding_gene.txt
 ```

 4. Take the cuffdiff diff_out file and store in SQLite database.
 Use the appropriate sepcies short name.
-HUMAN = homo sapien, MOUSE = Mus musculus
+HUMAN = Homo sapien, MOUSE = Mus musculus.

-**_ It may be worth copying the SQLite database file at this point as a backup._**  It is easier to come back to this step than to redo the whole initialisation process.
+**_It may be worth copying the SQLite database file at this point as a backup._**  It is easier to come back to this step than to redo the whole initialisation process.
 ```bash
 ./cuffdiff2SQLite.pl my_rnaseq_data.db /path/to/cuff/diff/output HUMAN
 ```